ubjelly/Backcraft/README.md

   5. The footer needs work.
 Mainly the content the sticky footer won't take long.
   6. The about page is nearly finished.
   7. Register form doesnt link the ids anymore.
+  8. Come up with ideas for other various services such as a seed searcher.